tabcat/spec/IPFS_LOG_ENTRY.md

 Fields that can change in length include the clock, payload, and reference fields.
 Each CID added to a reference field would increase the length of the entry by ~40 bytes.

-## Logical Clock

-The **clock** field is used to add more richness to ordering the log.
-When creating new entries:

- - If no other entries are known to exist as part of the log, the entry.clock is set to 0.
- - If entries are known to exist as part of this log, the entry.clock is set to the highest known clock value in the log + 1.

 ## Signature Creation and Verification

 The **from** field must reference data that can be used to verify the validity of the entry.
 In most cases this is an [identity] with a public key.